Gmugra/net.cactusthorn.routing/README.md

 Lightweight Java library for HTTP requests routing in context of Servlet API

-The library provides an annotation based API in [JAX-RS specification](https://www.oracle.com/technical-resources/articles/java/jax-rs.html) "like" style to redirect HTTP request to a specific method-class. **And nothing more**.
+The library provides an annotation based API in [JAX-RS specification](https://www.oracle.com/technical-resources/articles/java/jax-rs.html) "like" style to redirect HTTP request to a specific method. **And nothing more**.

 Usual annotations in usual way e.g.:
 ```java